guppy0130/markrust/README.md

 ## Features

-Compared to the default Markdown converter
+Compared to the Markdown converter that comes with Atlassian products:

 * Code block macro with syntax highlighting
 * Code block macro with automatic language mapping